thrillcall/thrillcall-api/docs/API.md

     If latitude (**[lat](#lat)**) and longitude (**[long](#long)**) if both are specified, results will be within **[radius](#radius)** of this location.

+    For Person queries, this specifies the latitude of the person's location.

 - <a name="long" />**long** _float_

     _Default: none_

     If latitude (**[lat](#lat)**) and longitude (**[long](#long)**) if both are specified, results will be within **[radius](#radius)** of this location.

+    For Person queries, this specifies the longitude of the person's location.

 - <a name="postalcode" />**postalcode** _string (format: length >= 5)_